hauselin/ideology-conscientiousness/README.md

 # README

-Conscientiousness does not moderate the association between political orientation and susceptibility to fake news sharing while actively open-minded thinking does
+Conscientiousness does not moderate the association between political ideology and susceptibility to fake news sharing

 ## Open Science Framework Preregistrations